dbrandydude/bootcamp-exercise-day1/README.md

-# Andela BootCamp - Day 1
+# Andela BootCamp Cycle XXII- Day 1
 [ *dataTypes()* Function ]
 Takes an argument of data, and checks for its type.
 Below are returned stament For strings, returns its length.